ParnianTj/Weather-App/README.md

 ### Be aware of Traffic!

-Sometimes if you had too many requests from AccuWeather API may give you this error: Failed to fetch weather data: error decoding response body.
+Sometimes if you had too many requests from AccuWeather API, it may give you this error: Failed to fetch weather data: error decoding response body.
 After you see that, please try again later or change your subscription package.
 Remember that in case you wanted to get your location key and check if the get request link is working, you can use Postman API Platfrom (https://www.postman.com/).